swl10/pyslet/doc/wsgi.rst

 1. Define your WSGIApp sub-class

 2. Set the values of any class attributes that are specific to a particular runtime environment.
-For example, you might want to set paths to directories for storing :attr:`WSGIApp.private_files` and reading :attr:`WSGIApp.static_files` and so on.
+For example, you'll probably want to set the path to the :attr:`WSGIApp.settings_file` where you can provide other runtime configuration options.

 3. Configure the class by calling the :meth:`WSGIApp.setup` *class* method.